European Parkinson's carers survey

 Please regularly check the EPDA website and EPDA social media platforms for updates about this important research project.
 If you have any questions, contact firstname.lastname@example.org.

-This data collection project is supported by our partner Air Liquide Healthcare.
+This data collection project was supported by our partner Air Liquide Healthcare.